Sara Philibotte

 TRAVELING & MEETING NEW PEOPLE

 While I solve problems for clients through my day-to-day research and consulting work, my love of learning about people extends into the rest of my life.
 I grew up in Colorado and New Hampshire, and while my family taught me to appreciate the natural beauty of both places, I also love the buzzing energy of living in a big city.
+That's what drew me to living in New York City, Washington DC, and now, Denver.

 I love photographing the places I visit to capture each place's unique beauty, from the fiery foliage of West Virginia in November to the endless sand dunes of the Sahara Desert.
 While I love writing as a means to express myself, nothing captures the beauty of a moment in time like the perfect photograph.